Welcome to my Trip Report on Mandarin Airlines flight from Magong to Taipei Songshan Airport!

 My In-flight experience

 The cabin crew were at their positions welcoming us on board.
 I find the service on board one of my previous flight with this airline better.
-This set in general are reserved but they are friendly and more importantly none of them stopped me from taking photos and the best news for travellers is that Ipads and mobile phones can be used from gate to gate, provided they are in in-flight mode.
+This set, in general, are reserved but they are friendly and more importantly, none of them stopped me from taking photos and the best news for travellers is that Ipads and mobile phones can be used from gate to gate, provided they are in in-flight mode.
 They won't come to check, but please do check before you store them.

-The announcement in English from the male crew was barely understandable, I had a hard time figuring out what he was saying and later on the female crew took over and that was much better.
-The cabin crew emphasis about the mobile phone and tablets to be in in-flight mode and of course the usual safety briefing and demonstration.
+The announcement in English from the male crew was barely understandable, I had a hard time figuring out what he was saying and later on, the female crew took over and that was much better.
+The cabin crew emphasis about the mobile phone and tablets to be in the in-flight mode and of course the usual safety briefing and demonstration.

 What's inside the seat pocket?

 The airline's safety card

 Airline's duty-free magazine